TommyB1981/YTVideos/README.md

   These callbacks funtions names are derived from this pattern: `onPlayer[Eventname]` where "*EventName*" is the name of the event triggered by YTIAPI.
   *YTVideos* allows to catch these callback functions by passing their name as a property of the `options` object with the callback function as its value.
   All the callbacks passed to the `options` object (except the `onYouTubeIframeAPIReady` one) get the YTIAPI `event` object as the only parameter and have their `this` keyword binded the *YTVideos* instance `this` reference.
-  Example of a YTIAPI's callback catching:
+  Example of a YTIAPI's callback's catching:

 ```js
   new YTVideos({